 - a.
 "Beneficial Owner" refers to the natural person(s) who ultimately owns or controls a customer and /or the natural person on whose behalf a transaction is being conducted and includes the person(s) who exercise(s) ultimate effective control over a person or a body of persons whether incorporated or not; - b.
 "Beneficiary" means the person (natural or legal) to whom or for whose benefit the funds are sent or deposited in bank; - c.
-"Beneficiary institution" means the financial institution that receives the funds on behalf of the wire transfer or electronic fund transfer beneficiary; - d.
-"Control" in relation to a legal person, means the power to exercise a controlling influence over the management or the policies of the undertaking, and, in relation to shares, means the power to exercise a controlling influence over the voting power attached to such shares; - e.
-"Correspondent Bank" means the MFB in Pakistan which provides correspondent banking services to bank or financial institution situated abroad and vice versa; - f.
-"Correspondent Banking" means provision of banking services by one bank (correspondent) to another bank (respondent) including but not limited to opening and maintaining accounts, fund transfers, cheque clearing, payable through accounts, permissible foreign exchange services or similar other banking services; - g.
-"Currency Transaction Report" means as defined under AML Act 2010; - h.
-"Customer" means a person having relationship with the MFB which includes but not limited to holding of deposit/deposit certificate/ or any instrument representing deposit/placing of money with a MFB, availing other financial services, locker facility, safe deposit facility, or custodial services from the MFB; - i.
-"Customer Due Diligence or CDD" in broader terms includes; - Identifying the customer and verifying the customer's identity on the basis of documents, data or information obtained from customer or through reliable and independent source. - II.
+"Beneficiary Institution" means the financial institution that receives the funds on behalf of the wire transfer or electronic fund transfer beneficiary; - d.
+"Class of Beneficiaries" for beneficiary(ies) of trusts that are designated by characteristics or by class, financial institutions should obtain sufficient information concerning the beneficiary to satisfy the financial institution that it will be able to establish the identity of the beneficiary at the time of the payout or when the beneficiary intends to exercise vested rights; - e.
+"Control" in relation to a legal person, means the power to exercise a controlling influence over the management or the policies of the undertaking, and, in relation to shares, means the power to exercise a controlling influence over the voting power attached to such shares; - f.
+"Correspondent Bank" means the MFB in Pakistan which provides correspondent banking services to bank or financial institution situated abroad and vice versa; - g.
+"Correspondent Banking" means provision of banking services by one bank (correspondent) to another bank (respondent) including but not limited to opening and maintaining accounts, fund transfers, cheque clearing, payable through accounts, permissible foreign exchange services or similar other banking services; - h.
+"Currency Transaction Report" means as defined under AML Act 2010; - "Customer" means a person having relationship with the MFB which includes but not limited to holding of deposit/deposit certificate/ or any instrument representing deposit/placing of money with a MFB, availing other financial services, locker facility, safe deposit facility, or custodial services from the MFB; - j.
+"Customer Due Diligence or CDD" in broader terms includes; - I. Identifying the customer and verifying the customer's identity on the basis of documents, data or information obtained from customer or through reliable and independent source. - II.
 Identifying, where there is a beneficial owner who is not the customer, the beneficial owner and taking adequate measures to verify his identity so that the MFB is satisfied that it knows who the beneficial owner is, including, in the case of a legal person, trust or similar legal arrangement, measures to understand the ownership and control structure of the person, trust or arrangement.